JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 ![](resize.png)

-<p>Double click when the “Horizontal Resize” cursor is activated, should auto resize the column to fit the content.</p>
+<p>Double click when the "Horizontal Resize" cursor is activated, should auto resize the column to fit the content.</p>

 If column sorting is available, display the sorting state in the column header.
 If the user clicks on a column that is already sorted, reverse the sorting order and rotate the sorting icon: